 Today, big data does play an important part in tracking epidemics and plays an important part in tracking Ebola right now.
 In fact, it seems like the HealthMap algorithm that mines the social web for mentions of Ebola managed to detect the epidemic nine days before the World Health Organization.

 So, it is quite harsh to deem an entire science useless just because it gets predictions wrong, try telling Francis Galton, English scientist born in 1822, who constructed the world’s first weather map.

 I have never had a science teacher that made me fascinated by science.
 I do not come from a family of scientists.
 I actually spent the first 18 years of my life trying to avoid science.

-When I was 16, I chose to study language.
+When I was 16, I chose to study languages.
 I mainly did it because English was ‘easy’.
 I knew I’d get away with a good grade.
 I thought that, unlike science, languages are really simple.
 They are all about rules.
-Just learn the rules of how to conjugate verbs in French, learn the exceptions by heart and there you go.
+Just learn the rules of how to conjugate verbs in French, learn the exceptions by heart and fluency will be within reach.
 An added bonus was that at beginner’s level just showing effort would lead to a good grade.

-Then at some point I had to do some basic science classes.
+Then at some point, I had to do some basic science classes.
 I was extremely unexcited at the prospect and probably skimmed through a French glossary in class.
 Then we got a handout on which we had to answer questions about the bases that make up DNA.
-My friend and I flicked though the biology book in search of complex answers.
+My friend and I flicked through the biology book in search of complex answers.

 We were surprised to find that there are only four bases in DNA and they bind to each other in pairs and are most commonly known by their one-letter names: AT and CG.
 We had to ask our teacher if there were any exceptions that we could learn by heart.
 There were none.
 That was it.
 Our teacher prompted us to move on to the next question.
 We had never been so productive.
 No dictionaries, discussion of what was the most appropriate verb and not even Babel fish.